-No part is truly “weightless”.
-However, you may need to declare for a part with a value that can change depending on the size of the part.
+No part is truly “weightless.”
+However, you may need to declare for a part with a value that can change depending on the part size.

 Parts can have: